Gerald Desmond Bridge: Popular culture

 The 1944 pontoon bridge was featured in a chase scene appearing in the 1963 film It's a Mad, Mad, Mad, Mad World.

 The 1968 arch bridge had a featured role in the film Head, featuring rock group The Monkees, released in 1968.
-The first scene of the film features the actual dedication ceremony for the bridge, which is interrupted by the Monkees running into the middle of the ceremony and Micky Dolenz jumping off the bridge.
+The first scene of the film takes place at a bridge dedication ceremony, which is interrupted by the Monkees running into the middle of the ceremony and Micky Dolenz jumping off the bridge.
 At the conclusion of the film, the Monkees return to the bridge and each of them jumps from it.

 Elysian Freeway Bridge, based on the 1968 arch bridge, is also featured in the 2013 video game Grand Theft Auto V. It carries the Elysian Fields Freeway in-game.

 Conceptual view comparing the profiles of the 2020 (cable-stayed) and 1968 (through arch) bridges.
 Note taller clearance below for 2020 bridge: 205 ft above water line, compared to 155 ft.